Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Running Vacuum

 Energy conservation inside the spherical region of proper volume $V=4\pi/3H^{3}$ is governed by Hayward’s unified first law,

 where $\rho$ and $p$ refer to the fluid enclosed by the horizon \cite{hayward1998}.
-For simplicity we assume the ordinary matter sector obeys its standard conservation law \(\dot\rho_m+3H(\rho_m+p_m)=0\), so the source term on the right-hand side is attributed to the vacuum-like component.
+For simplicity we assume the ordinary matter sector obeys its standard conservation law $\dot\rho_m+3H(\rho_m+p_m)=0$, and attribute the source term on the right-hand side to the vacuum-like component.
 If we separate a vacuum-like component $(\rho_\varepsilon,p_\varepsilon)$ from ordinary matter and assume it obeys $p_\varepsilon=w\rho_\varepsilon$, the above equation is solved by

 Thus, a constant inefficiency factor automatically generates a running vacuum density $\propto H^{2}$ while preserving the equation of state required for accelerated expansion.

 The first-law derivation of Einstein’s equation already supplied an integration constant $\Lambda$, interpreted here as a density $\rho_\Lambda=\Lambda/8\pi G$.
 Combining the two pieces,